 - Gratuities

-The scenic loop is famous for its stunning landscapes, hidden beaches, eroded bluffs, cultural landmarks, and charming little towns.
-It is situated in the southwest part of County Kerry, often dubbed as Ireland’s ‘the Kingdom’.
+The scenic loop is famous for its stunning landscapes, hidden beaches, rugged cliffs, historical landmarks, and charming small towns.
+Situated in southwest County Kerry, it is often called “the Kingdom” of Ireland.

-The scenic loop is famous for its stunning landscapes, hidden beaches, eroded bluffs, cultural landmarks, and charming little towns.
-It is situated in the southwest part of County Kerry, often dubbed as Ireland’s ‘the Kingdom’.
+The scenic loop is famous for its stunning landscapes, hidden beaches, rugged cliffs, historical landmarks, and charming small towns.
+Situated in southwest County Kerry, it is often called “the Kingdom” of Ireland.

 For a full refund, cancel at least 24 hours before the scheduled departure time.